 Our crafted expertise, which has been developed over many years of creating musical instruments, is the source of Yamaha's strength.
 Manually finishing products while closely examining them through human eyes adds beauty and richness to products that machines alone cannot achieve.
-Along the same timeline, we scientifically studied the implicit knowledge of experts, pursued the essence of their knowledge, and translated our findings into a development process that generates unique value.
+Along the same timeline, we scientifically studied the implicit knowledge of experts, pursued the essence of their knowledge, and generated unique value.

 Technologies and Sensibilities